Tut.By: 2010s

 In the 2010s, the company continued its rapid development.
 By 2011 the staff grew to 50 extrabudgetary and 90 office workers.
 The mobile site version was launched and soon had more than 19,000 unique visitors per day.
 In 2012, Alexander Chekan becomes the CEO of Tut.by.
 And already in Autumn 2012, the marketplace was launched.
 In 2013, the first regional office was opened in Gomel.
 As of 2013, Tut.by homepage got 503,000 unique visitors daily, in 2014 Tut.by had 47.89% of all audience on ByNet.

 By 2015, forums at Tut.by accumulated more than 240,000 threads and 16.5 mln posts.
 In 2015, the catalog of Belarusian enterprises was separated into an independent editors office and received a new name Tam.by (wordplay ‘Tut’ lit. meaning ‘Here’ and ‘Tam’ meaning ‘There’).

 In 2016, Tut.by had more than 780.000 unique visitors daily and more than 7.7 mln views, its staff almost reached 300 employees.
 That year on weekdays around 200 articles were published on the main page.
 I.Tut.by social network accumulated 150.000 registered users by 2016.

 In 2017, TUT.BY was recognized as a well-known trademark in Belarus.
 It pioneered quality infographics on the ByNet, making this visualization tool an important part of the News section.
 The company's public account on Viber became the most popular among other media and reached 285.000 subscribers.
 In 2017, Rabota.tut.by had more than 155.000 active resumes and 19392 vacancies published.
 In March 2018, Belarusian audience of TUT.BY for the first overtook big online platforms like Yandex, Mail.Ru, and YouTube.

 As of 2019, more than 8.5 mln Tut.by pages were stored in Google index.
 More than 70% of users visited the site's mobile version According to Tut.by, in May 2019 a new record was set as news of all subdomains got 178 million views (web + apps, according to Yandex.Metrica).

 2020s

 The founder of Tut.by, Yury Zisser, died on May 17, 2020.

 On May 29, 2020, the site was DDoSed and down for several hours.
-The attack coincided in time with the arrest of blogger Sergey Tikhanovsky, who had recently announced his run for presidency.
+The attack coincided in time with the arrest of blogger Sergei Tikhanovsky, who had recently announced his run for presidency.

 On August 9, 2020, the president of Belarus promised to punish tut.by for its election-related reporting, and the website went offline.

 On 13 August 2021, tut.by and zerkalo.io and all their content were declared extremist by the Central district court of Minsk.

 In June 2023, the Ministry of Internal Affairs of Belarus designated Zerkalo as an extremist formation.